 Low Cost of Living and Increasing Jobs

 During several decades, many of my workforce clients and one relative relocated to the Pueblo area for its climate and good job opportunities.
 Many followed up to say that the climate was warmer in and around Pueblo than in other areas of the state, with at lest 300 days of sunshine each year.
-This fact makes the area a "banana belt" - comfortably warm, although unable to support banana growth.
+Although unable to support banana growth, this fact makes the area a "banana belt"—comfortably warm.
 Residents love it!

 - EVRAZ Rocky Mountain Steel North America, formerly CF&I Steel Mill: Manufacturing and Metal Recycling (active today).

 - Harsco: Metals and Minerals

 - Vestas Wind Turbine Manufacturing

 Pueblo, with a cost of living 14% below the national average, is one of the least expensive places to live in America, according to the analysts at Kiplinger Magazine.
 It was also the 93rd Best Small Place for Jobs and Business in the U.S. according to Forbes.com during 2016.